CycloneDX/sbom-utility/README.md

 # sbom-utility

-This utility was designed to be an API platform used initially to **validate CycloneDX or SPDX Software Bills-of-Materials (BOMs)** against versioned JSON schemas as published by their communities or custom variant schemas provided by companies and organizations that have stricter requirements.
+This utility was designed to be an API platform used initially to **validate CycloneDX or SPDX Software Bills-of-Materials (BOMs)** against versioned JSON schemas as published by their communities as well as  derivative, customized variants provided by companies and organizations that have stricter compliance requirements.

-However, the utility now includes a rich set of commands, listed below, that can be used to create filterable reports and extract data from BOMs that enables verification of information that supports [BOM use cases](#cyclonedx-use-cases) and end-user requirements.
+The utility has now grown to include a rich set of commands, listed below, that can be used to create filterable reports and extract data from BOMs that enables verification of information supporting [BOM use cases](#cyclonedx-use-cases) or any custom security and compliance requirements.

 ## Command Overview